codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/immutable-objects-wrapper-classes.md

     System.out.println("x and y have the same value");
 }
 ```
+Try it out in the panel to the left.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/Wrapper.java java -cp code/ Wrapper )

 Because `x` and `y` refer to different `Integer` objects, the code only displays “x and y have the same value”.